 where Σ is a series of adjacent nucleotides in a stem, Υ is a series of adjacent nucleotides in an internal loop or bulge, and Λ is a series of adjacent nucleotides in a loop.
 The gold structure was tested to have at least less than 90% of structure identity from all the other structures chosen in previous iterations.

 The gold sequence was inserted in the ground set at 10 different levels of density, with a percentage of insertion varying from 10% to 100% of RNAs affected (e.g. in the 20% set, we had 0.2*10000=2000 randomly selected ground set RNA primary sequences inserted with the gold sequence in the less affecting zone).
 The whole resulting datasets were then folded again de novo.
 In this way, we aim to minimize the folding inaccuracies introduced by state-of-the-art secondary structure predictors.
-By not including the structure directly and letting the underlying sequence fold independently from the expected gold structure, however with different nucleotides contexts, we aim to introduce a variability in the resulting structures that is more similar to real cases.
+By not including the structure directly and letting the underlying sequence fold independently from the expected gold structure, however in different nucleotides contexts, we aim to introduce a variability in the resulting structures that is more similar to real cases.

 We repeated this process for a total of 100 automatically retrieved gold structures inserted in the ground set, resulting in 1000 datasets, 100 for each level of insertion (from 10% to 100%), each of which simulated different level of noise in real datasets.
 The 100 gold structures are reported in the Supplementary Table 1.